Battle of Saint-Malo: Cézembre

 No further attacks were made against Cézembre for another week, when it was decided to eliminate the German positions there.
-This decision may have resulted from intelligence gained from three Italian deserters who fled to Saint-Malo in late August and, after being taken prisoner, described the heavy damage to the island's defenses and shortages of water and ammunition.
+This decision may have resulted from intelligence gained from three deserters who fled to Saint-Malo in late August and, after being taken prisoner, described the heavy damage to the island's defenses and shortages of water and ammunition.
 The 330th Infantry Regiment was directed to begin preparations for an amphibious assault.
 To transport the troops, 15 US Navy LCVP landing craft were moved by truck from Omaha Beach in Normandy to Saint-Malo.
 Aerial attacks resumed on 30 August.
 A large attack involving 300 heavy bombers, including British Avro Lancasters, as well as 24 Lockheed P-38 Lightnings armed with napalm was made the next day.
 Artillery bombardments also targeted the island's water tanks.
 To assist the members of the garrison who were wounded in these attacks, the hospital ship Bordeaux and a barge were dispatched from the Channel Islands.
 Both vessels were captured by Allied naval forces.
 Seuss refused to surrender again during another truce on 31 August.

 A major air and naval attack took place on 1 September.
 American and British medium bombers attacked the island, followed by 33 napalm-armed Lightnings.
 A British battleship and American artillery then shelled Cézembre.
 Another message was transmitted to Seuss requesting that he surrender, but he refused.
 After an attempt to use small craft to evacuate the garrison on the night of 1/2 September was foiled by bad weather, Seuss received permission to surrender from his superior officer in the Channel Islands.
 At 7:30 pm the next day, as the 330th Infantry Regiment was preparing to attack, a white flag appeared over the island and Seuss capitulated.
 The American landing craft evacuated the 323 surviving members of the garrison, who included twelve female Red Cross nurses.
 Seuss gave the destruction of Cézembre's water distilling plant as his reason for surrendering.
 Despite the extent of the attacks on the island, the garrison suffered only light casualties.